usc-kb176/SGD213_Task-2-Wiki/Proposal/Proposal.md

 Collisions will be handled by Unity's Collider2D.
 Enemies will appear in a black list.

 If the parent object, and not the child comes into contact with an enemy object Road Runner will lose a certain number of health points.
-The points lost will vary according tot he type of enemy object.
+The points lost will vary according to the type of enemy object.

 ### Scoring